beitmenotyou-com/OmniSocial-ProtocolKit/docs/SAMPLE-CONTRIBUTIONS.md

 ## 🎨 For Designers

-- Create SVG icons or logos for each supported protocol
+- Create SVG icons or logos for each supported Protocol
-- Improve layout and theme of the GitHub Pages site
+- Improve the layout and theme of the GitHub Pages site
 - Design templates for blog or announcements

 ---